The Total Defense Study 2025

 Initiative and funding

-The establishment of the Total Defense Study 2025 is funded by the Department for Security Policy and Operations (FD II) within the Norwegian Ministry of Defence.
+The project is funded by the Department of Security Policy and Operations (FD II) within the Norwegian Ministry of Defence.

 Collaborating partners